machaao/machaao-samples/README.md

-## Machaao Samples
+# Machaao Mini Apps Platform - Integration Documentation via Android + Webchat SDKs 🤖

+Make your messenger bot run in your own android / web.

-The following code contains sample bots along with their server and android client components using MACHAAO Conversational Apps Platform
+The following code contains sample mini apps along with their server and android client components using MACHAAO Conversational Platform

 ## API Documentation
-Review the Chatbot Messaging Platform API located at https://ganglia-dev.machaao.com/api-docs
+Review the Mini Apps Platform API located at https://ganglia-dev.machaao.com/api-docs

-## Current Sample Bot(s)
+## Current Sample Mini App
 **basic_sample_bot** : This is an echo bot which shows the basic usage of the MACHAAO send message API, it contains the following code base to get you started

 The above repository contains two assets